Minimal volume entropy and fiber growth: Simplicial complexes with positive minimal volume entropy

-where $\pi:X \to P$ runs over all continuous map from~$X$ to a simplicial $q$-complex~$P$.
-Note that the simplicial complex~$P$ may vary with~$\pi$.
-For a simplicial $m$-complex~$X$, we will simply write $\UW(X)$ for~$\UW_{m-1}(X)$. \end{definition}
+where $\pi:X \to P$ runs over all continuous map from~$X$ to a simplicial $q$-complex~$P$ and $p$ runs over all points of~$P$.
+Note that the simplicial complex~$P$ may vary with~$\pi:X \to P$.
+For a simplicial $m$-complex~$X$, we will simply write $\UW(X)$ for~$\UW_{m-1}(X)$. \forgotten \end{definition}

-The Urysohn width can also be interpreted in terms of open covers; see~\cite[Lemma~0.8]{Guth17} for instance.
+The Urysohn width can also be interpreted in terms of fiber diameter; see~\cite[Lemma~0.8]{Guth17} for instance.

-\begin{proposition} A compact metric space~$X$ has Urysohn $q$-width less than~$w$ if and only if there is a finite cover of~$X$ of multiplicity at most~$q+1$ by open subsets of diameter less than~$w$. \end{proposition}
+\begin{proposition} A compact metric space~$X$ has Urysohn $q$-width less than~$w$ if and only if there exists a continuous map $\pi:X \to P$ from~$X$ to a simplicial $q$-complex~$P$, where all the fibers~$\pi^{-1}(p)$ have diameter at most~$w$ in~$X$.
+That~is,

+where $\pi:X \to P$ runs over all continuous map from~$X$ to a simplicial $q$-complex~$P$ and $p$ runs over all points of~$P$.
+Note that the simplicial complex~$P$ may vary with~$\pi:X \to P$. \end{proposition}

-In the case of simplicial complexes, we can further require extra structural properties on the map~$\pi:X \to P$ in the previous definition.
+In the case of simplicial complexes, we can further require extra structural properties on the map~$\pi:X \to P$ in the previous proposition.

 \begin{proposition} Let $X$ be a finite simplicial complex with a piecewise Riemannian metric.
-Subdividing~$X$ if necessary, we can assume that the maps~$\pi:X \to P$ in the definition of the Urysohn width are simplicial and that their fibers are connected. \end{proposition}
+Subdividing~$X$ if necessary, we can assume that the maps~$\pi:X \to P$ in the relation~\eqref{eq:width} are surjective and simplicial, and that their fibers are connected. \end{proposition}